xmos/lib_src/doc/asrc_task/asrc_task.rst

     - 176.4 kHz
     - 192 kHz

 Because the required compute for multi-channel systems may exceed the performance limit of a single thread, the ASRC subsystem is able to make use of multiple threads in parallel to achieve the required conversion within the sample time period.
 It uses a dynamic fork and join architecture to share the ASRC workload across multiple threads each time a batch of samples is processed.
 The threads must all reside on the same tile as the ASRC task due to them sharing input and output buffers.
-The workload and buffer partitioning is dynamically computed by the ASRC task at startup and is constrained by the user at compile time to set maximum limits of both channel count and worker threads.
+The workload and buffer partitioning is dynamically computed by the ASRC task at stream startup and is constrained by the user at compile time to set maximum limits of both channel count and worker threads.

 The number of threads that are required depends on the required channel count and sample rates required.
 Higher sample rates require more MIPS.
-The amount of thread MHz (and consequently how many threads) required can be `roughly` calculated using the following formulae:
+The amount of thread MHz (and consequently how many threads) required can be *roughly* calculated using the following formulae:

     - Total thread MHz required for xcore.ai systems = 0.15 * Max channel count * (Max SR input kHz + Max SR output kHz)
     - Total thread MHz required for XCORE-200 systems = 0.3 * Max channel count * (Max SR input kHz + Max SR output kHz)